eddysanoli/obsidian-notes/Rust/Functions.md

 }
 ```
 In this case, the clause `<T: FromStr>` can be read as "For any type T that implements the FromStr trait".
-This effectively lets us define functions for multiple types at once:
+T in this cased is called a "type parameter", and it effectively lets us define functions for multiple types at once:

 - parse_pair::<i32>: Parses pairs of i32 values
 - parse_pair::<f64>: Parses pairs of f64 values